tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 And it's only by having a specific moment when your space starts and an equally specific moment when your space *stops* that you can seal yourself off from the every day closed mode in which we all habitually operate.

-And I'd never realized how vital this way until I read a historical study of play by a Dutch historian called Johan Huizinga<sup id="Huizinga"><a href="#fn-6">6</a></sup> and in it he says "Play is distinct from ordinary life, both as to locality and duration.
-This is its main characteristic: its secludedness.
-Its limitedness.
+And I'd never realized how vital this was until I read a historical study of play by a Dutch historian called Johan Huizinga<sup id="Huizinga"><a href="#fn-6">6</a></sup> and in it he says "Play is distinct from ordinary life, both as to locality and duration.
+This is its main characteristic: its secludedness, its limitedness.
 Play begins and then (at a certain moment) it is over.
 Otherwise, it's not play."
 (14:55)

-So combining the first two factors we create an oasis of quiet for ourselves by setting the boundaries of space and of time.
+So combining the first two factors we create an "oasis of quiet" for ourselves by setting the boundaries of space and of time.

 Now creativity can happen, because play is possible when we are separate from everyday life.

 #### Distractions (15:20)

-So, you've arranged to take no calls, you've closed your door, you've sat down somewhere comfortable, take a couple of deep breaths and if you're anything like me, after you've pondered some problem which you want to turn into an opportunity for about 90 seconds  you find yourself thinking "Oh I forgot I've got to call Jim… oh, and I must tell Tina that I need the report on Wednesday and not Thursday which means I must move my lunch with Joe and *Damn!* I haven't called St. Paul's about getting Joe's daughter an interview and I must pop out this afternoon to get Will's birthday present and those plants need watering and none of my pencils are sharpened and *Right!* I've got too much to do, so I'm going to start by sorting out my paper clips and then I shall make 27 phone calls and I'll do some thinking tomorrow when I've got everything out of the way."
+So, you've arranged to take no calls, you've closed your door, you've sat down somewhere comfortable, take a couple of deep breaths and if you're anything like me, after you've pondered some problem that you want to turn into an opportunity for about 90 seconds, you find yourself thinking "Oh I forgot I've got to call Jim… oh, and I must tell Tina that I need the report on Wednesday and not Thursday which means I must move my lunch with Joe and *Damn!* I haven't called St. Paul's about getting Joe's daughter an interview and I must pop out this afternoon to get Will's birthday present and those plants need watering and none of my pencils are sharpened and *Right!* I've got too much to do, so I'm going to start by sorting out my paper clips and then I shall make 27 phone calls and I'll do some thinking tomorrow when I've got everything out of the way."

-Because, as we all know, **it's easier to do trivial things that are urgent than it is to do important things that are not urgent, like thinking.**
+Because, as we all know, it's easier to do *trivial* things that are *urgent* than it is to do *important* things that are *not urgent*, like *thinking*.

 And it's also easier to do little things we know we can do, than to start on big things that we're not so sure about.

-So when I say create an oasis of quiet know that when you have your mind will pretty soon start racing again.
+So when I say create an oasis of quiet know that when you have, your mind will pretty soon start racing again.
 But you're not going to take that very seriously, you just sit there (for a bit) tolerating the racing and the slight anxiety that comes with that, and after a time your mind will quiet down again.

 #### Set aside about 90 minutes, not all morning (16:53)

-Now, because it takes some time for your mind to quiet down it's absolutely no use arranging a "space/time oasis" lasting 30 minutes.

-Because just as you're getting quieter and getting into the open mode you have to stop and that is very deeply frustrating.
+Now, because it takes some time for your mind to quiet down it's absolutely no use arranging a "space/time oasis" lasting 30 minutes, because just as you're getting quieter and getting into the open mode you have to stop and that is very deeply frustrating.
 So you must allow yourself a good chunk of time.
-I suggest about an hour and a half.
+I'd suggest about an hour and a half.
 Then after you've gotten to the open mode, you'll have about an hour left for something to happen, if you're lucky.

 But don't put a whole morning aside.
-My experience is that after about an hour and a half you need a break.
-So it's far better to do an hour and a half now and then an hour and a half next Thursday and maybe an hour and a half the week after that, than to fix one four-and-a-half hour session now.
+My experience is that after about an hour-and-a-half you need a break.
+So it's far better to do an hour-and-a-half now and then an hour-and-a-half next Thursday and maybe an hour-and-a-half the week after that, than to fix one four-and-a-half hour session now.

 There's another reason for that, and that's factor number three: time.